gspider8/tf-spacelift-stacks/readme.md

-# Saturnhead Spacelift Stacks Module
+# Saturnhead Spacelift Stacks Module Modified
+- administrative module

+### Compatability
+- Must be placed in the root module of the account of interest. (for tests to work)
+- OpenTofu Versions:
+- Spacelift Provider Versions:

 ### Module Input Variables
 `stacks` - A map of stack configurations.